ethalorian/next-portfolio/src/posts/post-1.md

 The simplest example is a basic for loop.
 The graph of **O(n)** shows a linear relationship, where the number of operations increases directly with the input size (n).
 In this case, n is the independent variable, and Big O is the dependent variable, illustrating that as n grows, the number of operations required increases at a constant rate.

 That’s all I have time for today!
-Now I just need to build the blog on my portfolio site to host this post. -Eth
+Now I just need to build the blog on my portfolio site to host this post.